DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

     Career progression stories: "/blog/tag/career-progression"
     Salaries and benefits of teaching in England : "/salaries-and-benefits" A day in the life of a teacher in England : "/a-day-in-the-life-of-a-teacher"
-promo_content:
-inset_text:
-  international-content:
-    text: To express your interest in applying for the international relocation payment,email us at IRP.ExpressInterest@education.gov.uk.
-    color: grey
 navigation: 20.20
 navigation_title: Teach in England if you trained outside the UK
 navigation_description: Find out how you can bring your skills and perspective to an English classroom if you're a qualified teacher from overseas.